 Imagine an inner-city neighborhood on a sweltering summer day.
 A long draught has baked the pavement and buildings, coating them with dust.
-An enterprising resident devises a way to turn on one of the fire hydrants full blast.
-It gushes into the street as people of all ages gather to splash and play.
-It’s like the Ganges River in the middle of concrete canyons.
+Suddenly, an enterprising resident devises a way to turn on one of the fire hydrants.
+It gushes into the street, attracting people of all ages who gather to splash and play.
+It’s like a Ganges River party in the middle of concrete canyons!

 A man cries out, “You’re wasting water!” and a woman exclaims, “Exactly!
 Come and enjoy it with us!”

-It reminds me of a well-loved quote from Bishop John Shelby Spong, who died a week ago today.
+I’m reminded of a well-loved quote from John Shelby Spong who died in 2021.

-“If the word “God” can be identified with the Source of Love that flows through the universe, always enhancing life…then the only way we can worship that which we call God is by loving, loving wastefully.
-Wasteful love never stops to ask whether love is due or deserved, one simply gives it away.
+“If the word “God” can be identified with the Source of Love that flows through the universe, always enhancing life…then the only way we can worship that which we call God is by loving wastefully.
+Wasteful love never stops to ask whether love is due or deserved.
+One simply gives it away.
 The more we can give love away, the more that which is ultimate, real and holy will be visible in us.”

-As my friend and co-author, Heiwa no Bushi, says, “Love wastefully.
+As a friend of mine says, “Love wastefully.
 Turn on both spigots and let it run until the soil is good and muddy, until there is a pool that forms where others can be refreshed.”

-For this to happen, we must overcome those attitudes of heart and mind that cause us to restrict our flow, siphoning down the blessings poured into us.
+Obviously, for this to happen, we must overcome any attitudes of heart and mind that cause us to restrict our flow, siphoning down the blessings poured so freely into us.

 Jesus addressed one of these primary restrictors.
 “Do not judge, so that you may not be judged.
 For with the judgment you make you will be judged, and the measure you give will be the measure you get.”
 (Matthew 7:1-2)

 Let’s be real.
 We all judge others.
-We justify ourselves with semantics, saying I’m just discerning, or I’m speaking truth to power, or I’m fighting the good fight.
+We justify ourselves by saying I’m just discerning, or I’m speaking truth to power, or I’m fighting the good fight.

-OK.
-Yes.
-Amen.
-But SURELY every one of us, no matter our politics, theology, or morals can see how judgement erodes our common humanity.
+There is a necessary place for discernment.
+But every one of us – no matter our politics, theology, or morals – can see how judgement erodes our common humanity.
 Even with noble intentions, we can easily foment division.

 Judgment seems hard-wired into our human psyches.
-I imagine Cro-Magnon tribes already judging who among them was more beautiful, more athletic, AND who they needed to hate enough for violence.
+I imagine Cro-Magnon tribes already judging who among them was more beautiful, more athletic, and who they needed to hate enough for violence.
 From time immemorial, we have certainly inherited the “sins” of previous generations.
-Just dip your mind into any news-stream on any given day.
+Just dip your mind into the news streams of any given day.
 They literally reek of judgment.

 Go even further.
 Think of how many people project this human proclivity for judgment onto their anthropomorphic images of God.
-Some point to this very passage from Matthew, settling on the words “you will be judged.”
-Jesus himself had to break the shackles of judgement, his life culminating in a crescendo of forgiveness even for his tormentors as he cried out, “It is finished!”
+Some point to this very passage from Matthew in Christian scripture, settling on the words “you will be judged.”
+Jesus himself had to break these shackles of judgement, his life culminating in a crescendo of forgiveness even for his tormentors as he cried out, “It is finished!”

 This teaching recorded in Matthew is not about crime and punishment, sin and retribution.
 It is an invitation to light and freedom.
 It is pure genius.